 Appointed to the Prairie Centre Board of Directors in 2018.
 Retired.
 Sits on the Audit and Risk Committee and Conduct Review Committee.

-John Kutz, DIP.
-AG., PRO.DIR Representative of District #3
+Karen Sinclair, PRO.DIR Representative of District #2

-Elected to the Prairie Centre Board of Directors in 2011.
-Farmer.
-Sits on the Human Resources Committee and Member Engagement Committee.
+Elected to the Prairie Centre Board of Directors in 2010.
+Subject Matter Expert, CFS Ministry of Social Services.
+Chair of the Human Resources Committee.